Skip to main content

 NORTHERN IRELAND, JUL 15 – The Open Championship was held outside Great Britain for the first time in 1951 at Royal Portrush, marking a key expansion beyond its Scottish origins since 1860.

-• Mark Darbon, the new CEO of the R&A, states the organization is seriously considering taking the Open Championship outside Britain for the first time ever.
+• This week the R&A signaled that the new CEO, Mark Darbon, said the organization is serious about taking The Open Championship outside Britain for the first time.

 Insights by Ground AI